 We rely extensively on computer systems to process transactions, maintain information and manage our businesses.
-Disruptions in the availability of our computer systems could impact our ability to service our customers and adversely affect our sales and results of operation.
+Disruptions in the availability of our computer systems could impact our ability to service our customers and adversely affect our sales and results of operations.

 Our businesses rely on our computer systems to provide customer information, process customer transactions and provide other general information necessary to manage our businesses.
 We have an active disaster recovery plan in place that is frequently reviewed and tested.
-However, our computer systems are subject to damage or interruption due to system conversions, power outages, computer or telecommunication failures, computer viruses, security breaches, catastrophic events such as fires, tornadoes and hurricanes and usage errors by our employees.
-If our computer systems are damaged or cease to function properly, we may have to make a significant investment to fix or replace them, and we may have interruptions in our ability to service our customers.
-This disruption caused by the unavailability of our computer systems could adversely affect our sales and consolidated results of operation.
+However, our computer systems are subject to damage or interruption due to system conversions, power outages, computer or telecommunication failures, catastrophic events such as fires, tornadoes and hurricanes and usage errors by our employees.
+In addition, cyber-security attacks are evolving and include, but are not limited to, malicious software, attempts to gain unauthorized access to data, and other electronic security breaches that could lead to disruptions in systems, unauthorized release of confidential or otherwise protected information and corruption of data.
+We believe that we have adopted appropriate measures to mitigate potential risks to our technology and our operations from these information technology-related and other potential disruptions.
+However, given the unpredictability of the timing, nature and scope of such disruptions, we could potentially be subject to production downtimes, operational delays, interruptions in our ability to provide products and services to our customers, the compromising of confidential or otherwise protected information, destruction or corruption of data, security breaches, other manipulation or improper use of our systems and networks, financial losses from remedial actions, loss of business or potential liability, and damage to our reputation.
+Any disruption caused by the unavailability of our computer systems could adversely affect our sales, could require us to make a significant investment to fix or replace them and, therefore, could adversely affect our consolidated results of operations.